 Troublingly, OSHA has just announced a near-complete reversal on the rule.

 The 2016 rule required large employers to submit an annual summary of work-related illnesses and injuries; a log of those illnesses and injuries; and an injury or illness incident report.
-OSHA’s new proposed rule would eliminate required submission of the second and third forms.
+OSHA’s new proposed rule would eliminate the required submission of the second and third forms.

 Why has OSHA rolled back a rule that could promote greater safety?